krzy3chu/RWACS/README.md

-# Reaction Wheel Attitude Control System
+# :artificial_satellite: Reaction Wheel Attitude Control System :artificial_satellite:
 This project is a platform that simulates a **real spacecraft attitude control**.